osisoft/sample-adh-sample_libraries-java/readme.rst

 | DELETE        | Delete           | URL parameters     |
 +---------------+------------------+--------------------+

-The constructor for the OCSClient class takes the base URL (that is, the protocol, server address and port number) and the api version.
+The constructor for the ADHClient class takes the base URL (that is, the protocol, server address and port number) and the api version.
 It also creates a new Gson serializer/deserializer to convert between Java Objects and JSON.
 This is all done in subclass used as a base.